THE CHALLENGE:

 DESIGN REQUIREMENTS

-We are looking for innovative packaging designs specifically for the Smoked Salmon Charcuterie Board that successfully address the following criteria:
+We sought innovative packaging design geared specifically for the Smoked Salmon Charcuterie Board that successfully addressed the following criteria:

 Material